Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

 #.
 Import the OVA image by referring to `these instructions <Importing_OVA_File.rst>`_.

-   - In case of troubleshooting, refer to `VM Documents <https://docs.vmware.com/en/VMware-vSphere/index.html>`_.
+   - For VMWare related troubleshooting, please refer to `VM Documents <https://docs.vmware.com/en/VMware-vSphere/index.html>`_.

 #.
 Open the VM console, and login with the below credentials.